 What Is an Apartment Guarantor?

-A guarantor is someone who signs the lease with you and takes on your financial obligations under the lease should you be unable to meet the payments.
-Typically, the guarantor does not occupy the apartment with you, but he or she is subject to the same legal requirements to pay the rent and any damages that occur in the apartment.
-If you don't make the rental payment on time, the landlord has legal recourse to force your guarantor to pay the money.
+An apartment guarantor signs the lease with you and takes on your financial obligations under the lease should you be unable to meet them.
+Typically, the guarantor does not occupy the apartment, but they're subject to the same legal requirements to pay for the rent and any damage that occurs.

 Who Usually Signs a Lease as a Guarantor?

 Very often, the renter's parents act as a guarantor, assuming the parents are in a sound financial position and agree to serve this role.
 It is very common for young adults to be lacking the credit rating and financial history that landlords require for a rental lease, and a parent or other relative often steps in to sign a guarantor clause, with the young adult as the principle lease signer.
 As the young adult gains a financial history of making payments on time, future rental agreements are usually not a problem.

 Less commonly, a guarantor might be an unrelated friend, a work colleague, or even a business.
 For example, a corporation seeking a highly-trained young worker might agree to serve as a guarantor for the worker's apartment, especially in highly competitive markets.

 It is also possible that some government agency might serve as guarantor for low-income families who are unable to qualify for a rental lease in any other way.
 Churches or other non-profit organizations also sometimes serve as guarantors for immigrant or low-income families.